seank24/ThisIsWar/README.md

 The classic game of strategy and skill, created with Java and Swing.

-Created as a means of gaining more practice building multi-layered Swing forms, a fun visual game of War, played against a tenacious CPU.
+Created as a means of gaining more practice building multi-layered Swing forms, this is a fun visual game of War, played against a tenacious CPU.

 Card images by Byron Knoll, download them here! https://code.google.com/p/vector-playing-cards/